scds/podcasting/whatisapodcast.md

 As you'll hear, podcasts can encompass a wide variety of material, but across subjects, podcasts use clear language and a conversational tone.
 They are designed to be understood by a broad group of listeners.

-# Why should I Make a Podcast?
+# Why Should I Make a Podcast?
 Here are five reasons to make a podcast:

 1. They're cheap